 An Explanation of Benefits (EOB) is a statement that we send to members to explain what medical treatments and/or services we paid for on behalf of a member.
 This shows the amount billed by the provider, the issuer’s payment, and the enrollee’s financial responsibility pursuant to the terms of the policy.
 We will send an EOB to a member after we receive and adjudicate a claim on your behalf from a provider.
 If you need assistance interpreting your Explanation of Benefits, please contact Member Services at 1-855-745-5507 (TTY/TDD 1-844-517-3431).

 I) Coordination of Benefits with a Medicare plan

 If a member and/or dependent is enrolled in Medicare and Ambetter of Illinois, Medicare will be the primary payer and Ambetter of Illinois will be the secondary payer.
 Ambetter of Illinois will not pay benefits until after Medicare has paid its share of the costs.
 Ambetter of Illinois will reimburse part or all of the allowable expense left unpaid.
 The member will be responsible for the remaining out‐of‐pocket expenses as applicable.

-A member or dependent enrolled in Ambetter of Illinois and Medicare is required to notify the Federally Facilitated Marketplace (FFM) to dis‐enroll from the Health Insurance Marketplace plan and Ambetter of Illinois.
+A member or dependent enrolled in Ambetter of Illinois and Medicare is required to notify the Federally Facilitated Marketplace (FFM).
 The member’s profile will be updated to indicate the member has Medicare coverage.
-Members will no longer be eligible to receive a premium subsidy for the Health Insurance Marketplace plan once Medicare part A coverage becomes effective.
+Members will no longer be eligible to receive a premium subsidy for the Health Insurance Marketplace plan once Medicare coverage becomes effective.